Making an application to court

 This part of the form will only be ticked if you have not attended a MIAM and have ticked the box on the previous page that you wish to apply for an exemption.

 Please note the court will reject your application if they disagree with your exemption request and they will require and look at any evidence you provide.
-This can delay matters considerably so if you are unsure, do not have the evidence or do not want to provide the evidence, you may wish to consider a fast-track MIAM.
+This can delay matters considerably so if you are unsure, do not have the evidence or do not want to provide the evidence, you may wish to consider an Urgent MIAM.

-Book your Fast-Track Online MIAM here.
-Special Discounted Offer - £99 Get you the signed Form C100 within 24-hours.
+Book your Online MIAM here.
+For just £199 you get the signed page of the Form C100 within 24-hours.

 There are 5 main areas the court will accept you not attending a MIAM: